 The CRAAP Test

-We can use the CRAAP Test to evaluate resources.
-When you are deciding whether to use a resource, ask yourself the following questions:
+Use the CRAAP Test to evaluate resources.
+When examining a resource, ask yourself the following questions:

 Currency – Is it timely?